lassebunk/gretel/README.md

 Getting the parent breadcrumb
 -----------------------------

-If you want to add a link to the parent breadcrumb in the trail, you can use the `parent_breadcrumb` view helper.
+If you want to add a link to the parent breadcrumb, you can use the `parent_breadcrumb` view helper.
 By default it returns a link instance that has the properties `#key`, `#text`, and `#url`.
 You can supply options like `autoroot: false` etc.